apache/paimon/docs/content/maintenance/write-performance.md

 ## Memory

-There are three main places in Table Store writer that takes up memory:
+There are three main places in Paimon writer that takes up memory:

 * Writer's memory buffer, shared and preempted by all writers of a single task.
 This memory value can be adjusted by the `write-buffer-size` table property.
 * Memory consumed when merging several sorted runs for compaction.
 Can be adjusted by the `num-sorted-run.compaction-trigger` option to change the number of sorted runs to be merged.